cicsdev/cics-java-liberty-restapp/README.md

 ## Downloading

+ Clone the repository using your IDEs support, such as the Eclipse Git plugin
-- Download the sample as a [ZIP](archive/refs/heads/main.zip) and unzip onto the workstation or clone the repository using a git client.
+- **or**, download the sample as a [ZIP](archive/refs/heads/main.zip) and unzip onto the workstation.

 ## Building